aather/abyss/README.md

 Hostname or IP addres of grafana server.
 As discussed above, all three services (graphite, grafana and apache) are installed and running on the same server.
 You will find several ready to use dashboards.
 ![Abyss](menu.png)
-Click **"System Performance"** Dashboard to see graphs of system metrics and **"Per Connection TCP Stats"** Dashboard to see graphs of per TCP connection stats metrics
+Click **"System Performance"** Dashboard to see graphs of system metrics.
 ![Abyss](sys.png)
+Click **"Per Connection TCP Stats"** Dashboard to see graphs of per TCP connection stats metrics.
 ![Abyss](pertcpconnection.png)

 **env.pl** file sets up environment variables for all abyss agents.

- - **carbon_server-**    Agents ships metrics to graphite server on this host.
+ - **carbon_server:**   Agents ships metrics to graphite server on this host.
 Default locahost.
 Y
- - **carbon_port-**      Agent sends request to this Port number where carbon server is listening.
+ - **carbon_port:**     Agent sends request to this Port number where carbon server is listening.
 Default: 7405
- - **grafana_port-**	 Port where grafana server is listening.
+ - **grafana_port:**	Port where grafana server is listening.
 Default: http://hostname:7410/
- - **host-**             Sets hostname or Amazon cloud instance id: i-c3a4e33d.
+ - **host:**            Sets hostname or Amazon cloud instance id: i-c3a4e33d.
 Metrics are stored under this hostname
- - **server-**           Sets Server name or Application cluster name, used by graphite server for storing metrics.
+ - **server:**          Sets Server name or Application cluster name, used by graphite server for storing metrics.
- - **interval-**         Sets metrics collection granularity.
+ - **interval:**        Sets metrics collection granularity.
 Default: 5 seconds
- - **iterations-**	 Applies to benchmark agents.
+ - **iterations:**	Applies to benchmark agents.
 Sets number of benchmark iterations to perform.
 Default: 10
+ - **peer:**            Applies to Net benchmark

 ## Abyss Benchmark Agents

 There are agents provided to automate benchmarks:

-**Network Throughput and TPS Benchmark**:
+**Network Throughput and TPS Benchmark**

 Abyss agents run Network throughput and TPS benchmarks using netperf tool.
 You need to install netserver on the peer host by running:

 $ sudo apt-get install -y netserver

-Make sure to run netserver on port 7420 on peer host.
-Otherwise, consider changing default ports in env.pl file
+Make sure netserver listens on port 7420 on peer host.
+Otherwise, you may have to change default ports in env.pl file

 $ sudo netserver -p 7420

 Update **env.pl** file where abyss agents are running so that they can generate traffic against the server:
-- peer = "peer IP address or hostname"   - Hostname where netserver is running on port 7420
+- peer = "peer IP address or hostname"
+where $peer is the hostname where netserver is running

 NetworkAgent connects to netserver via netperf on following default ports:

-net_dport = 7420;                      - abyss agent will use this netserver data port on peer
+ - net_dport = 7420;                      Agent  will use this netserver data port on peer
-$net_cport = 7421;                     - abyss agent will use this netserver control port on peer
+ - net_cport = 7421;                      Agent  will use this netserver control port on peer
-$net_rport = 7422;                     - abyss agent will use this netserver port for net latency test
+ - net_rport = 7422;                      Aagent will use this netserver port for net latency test

-collect system metrics on both netserver system ($peer) and the system running benchmark agents:
+collect system metrics on both netserver system ($peer) and the system running benchmark agents to generate load:

 $./startMonitoring.sh